dotnet/runtime/Documentation/cross-platform-performance-and-eventing.md

 ## Step # 1: Static Event(s) with JSON Payload

-As a simple stop-gap solution to get EventSource support on Linux and Mac, we can implement a single EventSource event (or one event per verbosity) that is used to emit all EventSource events regardless of the EventSource that emits them.
+As a simple stop-gap solution to get EventSource support on Linux and OS X, we can implement a single EventSource event (or one event per verbosity) that is used to emit all EventSource events regardless of the EventSource that emits them.
 The payload will be a JSON string that represents the arguments of the event.

 ## Step # 2: Static Event Generation with Strongly-Typed Payloads